Lomerizine

-Lomerizine (INN) (also known as KB-2796) is a diphenylpiperazine class L-type and T-type calcium channel blocker.
+Lomerizine (INN; trade name Migsis) is a diphenylpiperazine class L-type and T-type calcium channel blocker.
 This drug is currently used clinically for the treatment of migraines, while also being used experimentally for the treatment of glaucoma and optic nerve injury.

 Solubility

 Due to its lipophilic nature and small molecular size, lomerizine is able to cross the blood brain barrier.
 For delivery in aqueous systems, nanoparticle therapy may be used.
 Along with lipids, lomerizine is soluble in chloroform, methanol, and DMSO.